Name

 Added "users" to sqitch.plan

-This option also works for the tag
+This option also works for the tag, rework, and bundle commands.
+If

-you know you always want to act on all plans, set the all
+you know you always want to act on all plans, set the all configuration

 variable for each command: